Korzer420/ArcadeKnight/README.md

 - RespawnObstacle: Spawns a sign that sets a checkpoint upon entering it.
 - GateObstacle: Spawns a gate and a lever, which opens said gate.
 - RestrictObstacle: Spawns a sign that toggle a player ability upon entering its hitbox.
+- ImposterObstacle: Spawns a sign which shows a random ability sprite.
+(Only usable in Xeros Mirror World)

 #### Tips
 Generally speaking, upon understanding the format and copying repeated data, you should be fine creating your level.